Facebook has be heralded

 Anyone who says social media is a dying marketing platform is either doing their marketing incorrectly, trying to trick you, or just plain wrong.

-To ensure that you have all your bases covered when it comes to social media marketing, start by understanding why social media is such a powerful marketing tool.
+by understanding why social media is such a powerful marketing tool.
 We've covered the topic comprehensively, and we still think there's more to learn pertaining to social media even after you've read that.

 When youv'e done that, follow Social Media Wizard to get the latest updates and dialogue on social media.